mtlynch/mtlynch.io/_posts/2018-08-04-resurrecting-2.md

 This sounded promising...

-I compared the CRF++ output on Travis to my local environment:
+I compared the CRF++ output on Travis to the same output lines in my local environment:

 {% include image.html file="thread-delta.png" alt="Difference in crf_learn thread count between local machine and Travis" max_width="800px" img_link=true fig_caption="crf_learn runs with two threads on Travis, but eight in my local environment" %}